-Heavy and tractor-trailer truck drivers typically do the following:
+Delivery truck drivers and driver/sales workers typically do the following:

-Most companies require their truck drivers to have a high school diploma or equivalent.
+Delivery truck drivers and driver/sales workers typically enter the occupation with a high school diploma or equivalent.